 While Trinidad has much to do and see, the smaller Tobago is a more idyllic tourist destination with a tropical rainforest reserve in the north.
 The uninhabited Little Tobago Island and Main Ridge Forest Reserve are top locations for viewing the county’s famous hummingbirds.
 Tobago also has its own airport, the ANR Robinson International Airport, within walking distance of several beaches.
 There are several exciting destinations on Tobago, such as Fort King George, a 1700s-era Fort with cannons and intact barracks.
 Tobago also has a coral reef which can be viewed via a glass-bottom boat tour, and Argyle Falls, a 54-meter tiered waterfall.

 Whether you’re looking to party at Carnival or enjoy the quiet, pristine beaches, Trinidad and Tobago is a great island destination.
+It’s certainly a cheapest Caribbean island to visit.

 2. The Bahamas